jlangson/tts-Control-Flow-Project/README.md

 Written with gradle.

 InputValidation.java was a class I made to handle the input validation / error checking.
-It assumes all inputs are strings makes various checks based on program requirements
+It assumes all inputs are strings and makes various checks based on program requirements

 Screenshots of execution included in repo.